yurikpanic/sbt-log/README.md

 Usage
 -----

-To log error backtraces wrap code with this macro:
+To log backtraces on error wrap code with this macro:

         (with-bt-log ((&key (out-stream t) invoke-debugger print-vars) &body body))